International Safety Products: History

-Products

-ISP manufactures more than 170,000 products a year.
+By 2012, ISP manufactured more than 170,000 products a year.

 In 2012, the firm completed a deal to supply all passenger boats operating in the Lake District with lifejackets.

-ISP specialises in tactical waistcoats, used by armed forces, special forces and police forces around the world.
+ISP specialised in tactical waistcoats, used by armed forces, special forces and police forces around the world.
 It also produces a range of immersion suits under its own Intrepid brand.

 In May 2012, ISP became the sole UK supplier of Duarry Challenger liferafts and rescue boats.

-ISP also provides marine safety electronic products.
+ISP also provided marine safety electronic products.
 In 2013, ISP signed a deal to become the UK distributor for the Ocean Signal brand of personal location devices.
-The firm is the sole UK supplier of the SeaMate HRU VE-1 disposable hydrostatic release unit.
-The product is designed to cut life rafts free from their parent boat on contact with water.
-Most hydrostatic release units have a working lifespan of around two years.
-The SeaMate HRU VE-1 model has been designed to last more than 50% longer and needs replacing at three year intervals.
+The firm was the exclusive UK supplier of the SeaMate HRU VE-1 disposable hydrostatic release unit.
+The product was engineered to sever life rafts from their parent boat upon contact with water.
+While most hydrostatic release units typically had a working lifespan of around two years, the SeaMate HRU VE-1 model has been designed to last more than 50% longer, requiring replacement at three-year intervals.

+In 2015, the company was acquired by Safety and Survival Systems International Ltd (3Si) which kept the brand.
+3Si was later acquired by Alliance Marine in 2018 which dropped the brand and merged it with its other businesses.